-Purpose Of This Plan
+Purpose of this Plan

-The purpose of this Language Assistance Program is to provide meaningful access to regional transportation planning information under the purview of the BRTB.
+The purpose of this Language Assistance Program is to provide meaningful access to regional transportation planning information under the purview of the Baltimore Regional Transportation Board (BRTB).
 Assistance is also available at events for individuals who are in need of language assistance.

-This plan details how the BRTB assesses and addresses the needs of persons with Limited English Proficiency.
+This plan details how the BRTB assesses and then addresses the needs of persons with Limited English Proficiency.